hashicorp/tf-sdk-migrator/reports/README.md

 ## Eligibility of providers

-`tf-sdk-migrator --csv check` was run against all Terraform providers found in the `terraform-providers` GitHub org, excepting `terraform-provider-cidr` (which is currently empty) and `terraform-provider-scaffolding` (which is not a provider).
+`tf-sdk-migrator --csv check` was run against the `master` branch of all Terraform providers found in the `terraform-providers` GitHub org, excepting `terraform-provider-cidr` (which is currently empty) and `terraform-provider-scaffolding` (which is not a provider).

 ### Analysis